 Right now, some entities are accepting bitcoins as valid currency to trade their goods.
 According to a few reports, most of such entities are gambling points and illegal drug selling entities.
 Some reputed institutions such as Wikileaks also accept bitcoins so that contributors can stay anonymous.
 There is no way any agency can track the sender unless the sender leaves a trail of similar sounding origin addresses.

 There are few bitcoin exchanges that convert bitcoins into real currency and a recent law has made such bitcoin exchanges accountable for registration and taxation.
 This trend can grow – creating easy conversion as well as good amount of taxation to discourage trading in bitcoins.
 If there are sufficient reasons to prove that a majority of bitcoin users are doing it for illegal reasons, such bitcoin exchanges may completely be closed in any country at short notice.

 1. The fact that miners will earn less and less as more bitcoins are in the network,

 2. That the value of BTC will only go down as the number of users increase, and

 3. That the laws can change anytime against exchange of bitcoins into real currency,

 I would say keep off it unless you want to experiment and make some money while it is still in its heydays.
 Whatever you do, trade in bitcoins or use them to buy items, stay safe!
 If you fall into the category of day traders, yes – go ahead and play!
-But if you are looking for long-term investments, rethink.
-I do not think bitcoin is here to stay for long.
-I have my own reasons to believe the statement.
+But if you are looking for long-term investments, you may want to rethink.

 I’ve eliminated several Bitcoin related terms from the article to replace them with easily comprehensible words.
 For full details of how it works and possible dangers plus benefits, visit bitcoin.org.